 List any accommodations required for participation, including but not limited to: Brace/Orthotic, Insulin pump/sensor, Protective equipment, Colostomy appliance, Medical/Prosthetic device, Sport safety goggles, Hearing aids, Pacemaker/Defibrillator, etc. Specific approval and associated documentation may be required if use of device will occur during athletic competitions, please check with athletic governing body for more information.

-Chronic medications needed at school should be listed and include- medication strength/concentration, formulation, dose, frequency, and timing.
+Chronic medications needed at school should be listed and include: medication strength/concentration, formulation, dose, frequency, and timing - or indicate separate order attached.

 Providers may attach an immunization form or refer to NYSIIS registry if record available and complete.